openMVG/openMVG/docs/sphinx/rst/dependencies/osi_clp.rst

 openMVG uses the [OSI]_ and the [CLP]_ solver in order to solve linear programs [LP]_.

-CLP have been choosen because is it known to support problems of up to 1.5 million constraints [CLP FAQ]_.
+CLP has been choosen because it iq known to support problems of up to 1.5 million constraints [CLP FAQ]_.

 [LPSOLVE]_ have been tested but tests shown that it is less reliable (sometimes, there is no convergence to a solution).